Today's Articles

 Europeans feared communities of escaped Africans, known as Maroons or quilombos, in frontier areas.
 The largest of these communities, the "Republic of Palmore's," originated in the 1600s and, at its peak, had a population of approximately 11,000.
 This community, composed primarily of Africans but including Indians, contained three villages, spiritual gathering places, and shops and operated under its legal system.
 Its army repelled European military attacks until 1694.

 White reaction to such communities was extreme despite their limited numbers.
-Europeans sought to keep the two peoples separated and, if possible, mutually hostile.
+Europeans sought to separate the two peoples and, if possible, mutually hostile.
 They taught Africans to fight Natives and bribed Indians to hunt escaped Africans, promising lucrative rewards.
 Natives who captured escaped Africans received 35 deerskins in Virginia or three blankets and a musket in the Carolinas.
 Further sowing division, Whites introduced African slavery into the Five Civilized Nations in the United States.
 The Intersectionality between Africans and Natives is further born out in Joseph Louis Cook, who fought against the British in the Revolutionary War.

 The U. S. government ended slavery among Indians by 1776.
 From pre-Revolutionary times to the American Civil War, the government negotiated treaties with Indian tribes that included promises by the Indians to return escaped slaves.
 However, while harboring many slaves, they returned none.
-The most powerful African-Native alliance linked escaped Blacks who had settled in Florida, and Seminoles (a word that means "runaway"), who fled the Creek federation.
+The most powerful African-Native alliance linked escaped Blacks who had settled in Florida and Seminoles (a word that means "runaway") who fled the Creek Federation.
 They fought whites for years to preserve their heritage; Fort Okeechobee is an example.
 The Africans taught the Natives rice cultivation, and the groups formed an agricultural and military alliance.

 In 1816, a U. S. soldier reported that prosperous plantations existed for fifty miles along the banks of the Apalachicola River.
 The African-Seminole forces repeatedly repelled U. S. slaveholders' posses and the U. S. Army.
 The Second Seminole War resulted in 1,600 dead and cost over $40 million.
 The purchase of Florida from Spain was the U. S. government's attempt to eliminate it as a refuge for runaways.
 Before the American Civil War, many Native American nations on the eastern seaboard of the United States became biracial communities.